raul23/group-behaviors-algorithms/README.rst

    (e.g. number of zombies = 1000), you will see the JavaScript port lagging when rendering the different sprites on the screen
    (multiple computations need to happen almost instantly).

-  Also, the JavaScript port was not done primarly with optimization in mind since it was done more as a way to test quickly some cool ideas in AI as applied to video games.
+   The JavaScript port was not done primarly with optimization in mind since it was done more as a way to test quickly some cool ideas in AI as applied to video games.

 **Description:**